 - Paying cash to upgrade – Either when you buy the ticket or when you check-in, some airlines also let you bid for upgrades.

 - Upgrading with points and miles – Need to find upgrade availability, often requires purchasing a particular fare class, provides certainty over complimentary upgrades

-TIP: If you pay for your upgrade, use the Barclaycard Arrival Plus® World Elite Mastercard®, Chase Sapphire Reserve®, or Citi Prestige® Card to offset the cost with travel credits or fixed-value points.
+TIP: If you pay for your upgrade, use the Barclaycard Arrival Plus® World Elite Mastercard® (See Terms), Chase Sapphire Reserve®, or Citi Prestige® Card to offset the cost with travel credits or fixed-value points.
 These cards also offer the best travel protection!